aprokopenko/justcustomfields/readme.txt

 	* First version beta

 == Frequently Asked Questions ==
-= Q: Where I can edit new fields for Posts or Pages? =
+= Q: Where can I edit new fields for Posts or Pages? =
-A: After installing and activating plugin you will see new menu option Settings > Just Custom Fields
+A: After installation and activation of the plugin you will see new menu item under Settings > Just Custom Fields

 = Q: My site works slow, is it something wrong with your plugin? =
-A: Plugin is loaded only in Backend and create all objects only on Post edit pages and on the Settings page.
-So it can't affect the site.
+A: Plugin files are included and affect only in WordPress dashboard and affect only Post edit pages and Just Custom Fields settings page.
+So it can't affect the site speed.

 = Q: How can i add my own component (new field type)? =
-A: first of all you need to create class for this field.
-You class should be extended from Just_Field main class!
+A: first of all you need to create new php class for your field.
+Your class should be extended from Just_Field plugin class!
-You can copy class /[plugins-folder]/just-custom-fields/components/input-text.php to your plugin or theme and correct it:
+You can start from copying the existing class /[plugins-folder]/just-custom-fields/components/input-text.php to your plugin folder or theme and update the code:

-- change name
+- change class name
-- changle class methods to use your data.
+- change class methods to use your specific controls and data.

-Class structure is very similar to WordPress Widget classes.
+Class structure is very similar to WordPress Widget API classes.

-Then you need to include your new component file.
+Then you need to include your new component file into your plugin main file or theme functions.php file.

 And the last step:

-- add new hook action "add_action('jcf_register_fields', 'my_register_fields_function')"
+- add new action hook "add_action('jcf_register_fields', 'my_register_fields_function')"
-- create hook action function and call there: jcf_field_register('YOUR_COMPONENT_CLASS_NAME');
+- add new callback function similar to this one:

+function my_register_fields_function(){
+	jcf_field_register('YOUR_COMPONENT_CLASS_NAME');
+}